Texts, articles and reviews with label: 'reason'.

 Author: Santiago Collado

-summaryNaturalised epistemology is currently widespread: the project of substituting philosophy for the natural sciences.
-It claims that we humans have a single reason that works well in the natural sciences.
-The rest of the sciences must be a continuum with them.
-Is it possible to fulfil this goal?
+summaryNaturalized epistemology is currently widespread: the project of substituting Philosophy for the natural sciences.
+It claims that we humans have a single reason that works well in the natural sciences, and that the rest of the sciences must be a continuum with them.
+Is it possible to achieve this goal?

 Author: Enrique Moros